Aishat-Akinyemi/Aelf-Academy/README.md

 # Aelf Academy dApp

 Welcome to AElf Academy's official GitHub repo!
 This repository contains the contract code and the web application code for the dApp.
+A project developed by the **Sheng Team** for the **Aelf LegendX Hackathon**!

 ![cover image](https://github.com/Aishat-Akinyemi/Aelf-Academy/blob/aelf-academy-main/web/aelf-academy-fe/public/aaLogo.png)